gwalen/erc20_swapper_task/README.md

 ## How to test

-Test are written using forge.
-To run please execute this command with your rpc url
+Tests are written using Forge.
+To run them, please execute the following command with your RPC URL for the Ethereum mainnet:
 ```
 forge test --fork-url <rpc_url> -vv